 In February 2016, the FASB issued ASU 2016-02, Leases, which requires lessees to recognize on the balance sheet a right-of-use asset, representing its right to use the underlying asset for the lease term, and a lease liability for all leases with terms greater than 12 months.
 The guidance also requires qualitative and quantitative disclosures designed to assess the amount, timing, and uncertainty of cash flows arising from leases.
 The standard requires the use of a modified retrospective transition approach, which includes a number of optional practical expedients that entities may elect to apply.
 The new guidance is effective for annual periods beginning after December 15, 2018, and interim periods therein.
 Early application is permitted.
-CSWC is currently evaluating the impact the adoption of this new accounting standard will have on its consolidated financial statements, but the impact of the adoption is not expected to be material.
+While we continue to assess the effect of adoption, we currently believe the single change relates to the recognition of a new right-of-use asset and lease liability on our consolidated balance sheet for our office space operating lease.
+We currently have one operating lease for office space and do not expect a significant change in our leasing activity between now and adoption.
+See further discussion of our operating lease obligation in "Note 12 - Commitments and Contingences" in the notes to the consolidated financial statements.

 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606).
 ASU 2014-09 supersedes the revenue recognition requirements under SAC Topic 605, Revenue Recognition, and most industry-specific guidance throughout the Industry Topics of the ASC.
 The core principle of the guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which an entity expects to be entitled in exchange for those goods or services.
-Under the new guidance, an entity is required to perform the following five steps: (1) identify the contract(s) with a customer; (2) identify the performance obligations in the contract; (3) determine the transaction price; (4) allocate the transaction price to the performance obligations in the contract, and (5) recognize revenue when (or as) the entity satisfies a performance obligation.
+Under the new guidance, an entity is required to perform the following five steps: (1) identify the contract(s) with a customer; (2) identify the performance obligations in the contract; (3) determine the transaction price; (4) allocate the transaction price to the performance obligations in the contract, and (5) recognize revenue when

+(or as) the entity satisfies a performance obligation.
 The new guidance will significantly enhance comparability of revenue recognition practices across entities, industries, jurisdictions and capital markets.
 Additionally, the guidance requires improved disclosures as to the nature, amount, timing and uncertainty of revenue that is recognized.

-In May 2016, the FASB issued ASU No. 2016-12, Revenue from Contracts with Customers (Topic 606) -Narrow-Scope Improvements and Practical Expedients.
+In May 2016, the FASB issued ASU No. 2016-12, Revenue from Contracts with Customers (Topic 606) - Narrow-Scope Improvements and Practical Expedients.
 This ASU clarified guidance on assessing collectability, presenting sales tax, measuring noncash consideration, and certain transition matters.
-The FASB tentatively decided to defer the effective date of the new revenue standard for public entities under U.S. GAAP for one year.
-The new guidance will be effective for the annual reporting period beginning after December 15, 2017, including interim periods within that reporting period.
-Early adoption would be permitted for annual reporting periods beginning after December 15, 2016.
-CSWC completed its initial assessment in evaluating the potential impact on its consolidated financial statements and based on its initial assessment determined that its financial contracts are excluded from the scope of ASU 2014-09.
-As a result of the scope exception for financial contracts, the Company's management has determined that there will be no material changes to the recognition timing and classification of revenues and expenses; additionally, the Company's management does not expect the adoption of ASU 2014-09 to have a significant impact to pretax income or on its consolidated financial statement disclosures upon adoption.
-The Company will continue to evaluate the impacts of ASU 2014-09 through the date of adoption to ensure that its initial assessment continues to remain accurate.
+The new guidance is effective for the annual reporting period beginning after December 15, 2017, including interim periods within that reporting period.
+CSWC is still completing its assessment; however, in evaluating the potential impact on its consolidated financial statements, the Company determined that its material financial contracts are excluded from the scope of ASU 2014-09.
+As a result of the scope exception for financial contracts, the Company's management has determined that there will be no material changes to the recognition timing and classification of revenues and expenses; additionally, the adoption of ASU 2014-09 will not have a significant impact to pretax income upon adoption or on the consolidated financial statement disclosures.